Lesh1y/Lesh1y/README.md

 - 💻 I like to write code
 - 🐍 I’m currently learning Python
-- ⚡ Fun fact: I have discord server where works my bot
+- ⚡ Interesting  fact: I have discord server where works my bot

 <br />
 <!--